CRASHES AND RUMORS OF CRASHES

 I-95 MYSTERY WRECKAGE- Over the years, there have been persistant rumors that a WW II vintage plane wreck was removed when I-95 was constructed through the Medway area.
 No record or solid lead can be found.
 One photograph that occasionally surfaces of this wreck has turned out to be a forced landing in New Hampshire.
 Details of the accident, in these rumors usually line up with the discovery of Sea Fury TF 997 in 1968 (while I-95 was being constructed in this area) or a Vickers Delta that landed on a nearby lake in 1939 and disappeared until 1958 shortly thereafter.

 THE JOHNSTON POND WRECKAGE- I have a verbal report that the wreckage of a missing aircraft was found by the staff of the Great Northern Paper Company experimental forest camps in this area (near Jo-Mary) in the 1950's.
+Aircraft type and incident history are unknown.

 Please e-mail me if you have any information, or even good rumors related to these incidents.